-Steve Winchell has served as our Executive Vice President.
-Operations and R&D since June 2022, where he is responsible for further integrating our supply chain and R&D processes.
-Prior to joining Honest, Mr. Winchell worked for The Parent Company from October 2019 to May 2022, where he served as the Executive Vice President of Product.
+Steve Winchell has served as our Executive Vice President, Operations and Research and Development ("R&D") since June 2022, where he is responsible for further integrating our supply chain and R&D processes.
+Prior to joining Honest, Mr. Winchell worked for The Parent Company, Inc. ("The Parent Company"), a construction management firm, where he served as the Executive Vice President of Product from January 2021 to June 2022, and

+Vice President of Product from October 2019 to January 2021.
 During his time at The Parent Company, Mr. Winchell established and managed the end-to-end innovation, new product process and developed the company's strategy to diversify its product portfolio.
-Prior to The Parent Company, Mr. Winchell spent over 14 years at The Clorox Company from July 2005 to October 2019, where he held multiple roles in managing Burt's Bees, Cleaning Division's R&D, International R&D and Home Care Product Development.
+Prior to The Parent Company, Mr. Winchell spent over 14 years at The Clorox Company, a manufacturer and marketer of professional products, from July 2005 to October 2019, where he held multiple roles in managing Burt's Bees, Cleaning Division's R&D, International R&D and Home Care Product Development.
 He also led the process development department, new product development process, and was involved in multiple supply chain initiatives.
 Mr. Winchell holds a B.S. in Chemistry and a M.S. in Chemical Engineering from the University of Cincinnati.